Plus bonus ideas in nearby MA and CT. (This guide has been revised and updated: May 19, 2016)

 - Visit Mystic Aquarium in Mystic, CT.

-- Cut flowers at Four Town Farm (priced per pound) in Seekonk, MA.
+- Pick-your-own seasonal flowers, berries, pumpkins, and more at Four Town Farm in Seekonk, MA.

 - Visit Battleship Cove in Fall River, MA.